 29-09-2013, 03:51 AM #1709

 I recently started on World War Z and I can't put it down, it's quite awesome.
 I think I like it so much because it reminds me a lot of the academic case studies from my Ethnic Conflict studies, it's just like that but... with zombies!
 Stuff like how it afffected the Israel and Palestine relations for instance, quite interesting and believable.
-Well researched, too.You’re one of five suspects of a sabotage onboard a 1920s Slavic Airship.
-Find the culprit or confess your crime in an open-ended, detective adventure game - Karaski: What Goes Up...
+Well researched, too.Comrade, Listen!
+The Glorious Commonwealth's first Airship has been compromised!
+Who is the saboteur?
+Who can be saved?
+Uncover what the passengers are hiding and write the grisly conclusion of its final hours in an open-ended, player-driven adventure.
+Dziekujemy! -- Karaski: What Goes Up...

 29-09-2013, 04:10 AM #1710

 Yeah it's a fun read.
 I love some of the stories, the escape from Japan one is just fantastic.